Lascaux: Images

 The cave contains nearly 6,000 figures, which can be grouped into three main categories: animals, human figures, and abstract signs.
 The paintings contain no images of the surrounding landscape or the vegetation of the time.
 Most of the major images have been painted onto the walls using red, yellow, and black colours from a complex multiplicity of mineral pigments including iron compounds such as iron oxide (ochre), hematite, and goethite, as well as manganese-containing pigments.
 Charcoal may also have been used but seemingly to a sparing extent.

 On some of the cave walls, the colour may have been applied as a suspension of pigment in either animal fat or calcium-rich cave groundwater or clay, making paint, that was swabbed or blotted on, rather than applied by brush.
 In other areas, the colour was applied by spraying the pigments by blowing the mixture through a tube.
 Where the rock surface is softer, some designs have been incised into the stone.
 Many images are too faint to discern, and others have deteriorated entirely.

 Over 900 can be identified as animals, and 605 of these have been precisely identified.
 Out of these images, there are 364 paintings of equines as well as 90 paintings of stags.
-Also represented are cattle and bison, each representing 4 to 5% of the images.
+Also represented are aurochs and bison, each representing 4 to 5% of the images.
 A smattering of other images includes seven felines, a bird, a bear, a rhinoceros.
 In the deepest reaches of the cave, at the bottom of a 9m-deep well, the only human figure of the cave was depicted, in a strikingly different style.
 There are no images of reindeer, even though that was the principal source of food for the artists, and no image of fish either.
 Geometric images have also been found on the walls.